 Sue Berghoff, co-founder

 The Sue Berghoff LBD Research Fellowship funds postdoctoral researchers at Stanford Neurology & Neurosciences.
-Their work is focused on identifying novel markers of Lewy body dementia.
+Their work is focused on identifying novel markers of Lewy body disease and related dementias.
 This area of research is critical in the development and testing of therapies and a cure.
 Stanford’s collaborative approach—integrating clinical, behavioral and translational research—is reason for hope for families living with LBD.

 When our co-founder Sue Berghoff was diagnosed with Lewy body dementia, she shared her story on camera, joined by medical experts from Stanford and Kaiser Permanente.
-The resulting documentary, Sue's Story: A Journey with Lewy Body Dementia, provides a clear and helpful perspective on LBD for the benefit of doctors, nurses, caregivers and communities everywhere.
-Request a film screening for your event.
+The resulting documentary film, Sue's Story: A Journey with Lewy Body Dementia, provides a clear and helpful perspective on LBD for the benefit of doctors, nurses, caregivers and communities everywhere.
+WATCH THE MOVIE TRAILER